Danielley Ayala Emerges From A Swimming Pool In A Clingy Wet White T-Shirt That Reveals Everything

 To take the picture, Danielley extended her arm to the side and seemed to have used a smartphone to take the snapshot.
 She faced away from the camera, giving her admirers a view of her face in profile.
 Her damp brown hair was pushed back, falling down her backside, although a few strands cascaded down her front.

-Many of Danielley’s fans were upset that her face was not visible on-camera since she was looking away and at something out of frame.
+Many of Danielley’s fans were upset that her face was not visible on-camera since she was looking away at something out of frame.
 Based on the small portion of her face that was visible, it looked like she had chosen to go without makeup for her time in the pool.

 “Let’s go for a swim,” she wrote in her caption alongside a swimming emoji.